Geestmerambacht energy and raw materials plant

 Latest status of the project

-HHNK recently applied for environmental permits for the construction of the central sludge fermentation plant and the relocation of the emergency shed.
-The permit applications have been submitted to the North Sea Canal Area Environmental Service (ODNZKG), which is the competent authority for granting these permits.
-The ODNZKG has received the permit applications and will publish them shortly.
-The publication will contain further information about inspection and opinions.
+HHNK has applied for environmental permits for the construction of the central sludge digestion plant and the relocation of the emergency storage facility.
+The applications have been submitted to the North Sea Canal Area Environmental Agency (ODNZKG), the competent authority responsible for issuing these permits.

 What's going to happen?